casperleerink/yifan-gong/src/pages/about.md

 <!--StartFragment-->

 I am Yifan Gong, a current PhD candidate in Theatre and Performance Studies at the Edinburgh College of Art, the University of Edinburgh.
-My PhD is on the theme of creating the Theatre of One Emancipated Spect-actor using accumulating methods.
+My PhD is on the theme of strategising the Theatre of One Emancipated Spect-actor using accumulating methods.
 It is led by the aesthetics of accumulation and the emancipated spect-actor.
 As a practitioner in the flesh, I conduct performative (practice-led), phenomenological and hermeneutic research methods to produce intermedial performances and to research this theme.

 I hold a BFA degree with distinction in Theatre and Visual Arts from the University of the Fraser Valley, Canada.
 I started to take theatre and visual arts courses (painting and analogue photography) in January 2017 and learned filmmaking at Shanghai Vancouver Film School.